 Experienced provider pathway (EPP) declarations

-Confirm whether the relevant provider is relying on the EPP and whether this is accurately recorded in column M of the dataset.
+If the relevant provider is relying on the EPP, confirm whether this information is accurately recorded in column M of the dataset.
 If the information recorded in column I of the dataset is:

-• “N” or “blank” the AFS licensee is required to confirm that the relevant provider has met the qualifications standard through formal education before 1 January 2026 and ensure that this information is accurately recorded on the Financial Advisers Register (see Qualifications above).
+- “N” or “blank” the AFS licensee has not notified ASIC that the relevant provider is relying on the EPP.
+The AFS licensee is required to confirm that the relevant provider has met the qualifications standard through formal education and ensure that this information is accurately recorded on the Financial Advisers Register (see Qualifications above).

-• confirm whether the relevant provider has met the qualifications standard through formal education before 1 January 2026 and ensure this information is accurately recorded on the Financial Advisers Register (see Qualifications above).
+- confirm whether the relevant provider has met the qualifications standard through formal education and ensure this information is accurately recorded on the Financial Advisers Register (see Qualifications above).

 QTRP Capacity